 Each visit to the Voice Center begins with a thorough discussion about the history of your complaint.
-Please fill out the new patient health history form and the patient health records release form before you arrive for your appointment.
+Please fill out the new patient health history form before you arrive for your appointment.

 During your visit, our team will ask a series of questions about your voice, swallowing or breathing problem.
 Some of these questions may include:

 - When did the problem start?

 - Did it start suddenly or gradually?

 - What specifically is different about your voice, swallowing or breathing?

 - What have you noticed makes your problem better?